 - Reduce inflammation

 “Vitamin D might help people with depression by reducing inflammation, enhancing mood regulation, and offering neurocognitive dysfunction protection.
-Studies have shown it can strengthen the immune system and alleviate the symptoms of depression.”Talkspace therapist Karmen Smith, LCSW, DD
+Studies have shown it can strengthen the immune system and alleviate the symptoms of depression.”Talkspace therapist Dr. Karmen Smith, LCSW, DD

 How does vitamin D help depression?

 Vitamin D doses are associated with inflammation, mood regulation, and neurocognitive function — all of which are associated with depression.
 One meta-analysis review found that taking vitamin D and other supplements when combined with antidepressants, can reduce depressive symptoms.

 You can take a vitamin D supplement but be sure to find one from natural sources like fish or cod liver oil.
 Avoid synthetic forms like ergocalciferol or cholecalciferol, which are harder for the body to absorb.

 Vitamin D can be found naturally in foods such as: